techn0mancr/snaccs-in-a-van/README.md

     - Fault conditions:
         - Send a valid but non-existent `vendorId`, then a 404 Not Found will be returned.
         - Send an invalid `vendorId`, then a 500 Internal Server Error will be returned.
+        - Set the geolocation or location description of a valid existing `vendorId` with the same values it already was in, then a 400 Bad Request will be returned.
-5. Setting van status (marks van as ready-for-orders):
+5. Setting van status (marks van as ready-for-orders)
     - URL: https://snaccs-in-a-van.herokuapp.com/api/vendor/60707b103ed89dee65af78a2/update/status
     - Implementation details:
         - HTTP request type: `POST`